Children of the World has worked to place children from India since 1996.

 POST PLACEMENT REQUIREMENTS:

 Quarterly reports for the first year and semi-annual reports for the second year, prepared by a social worker.
-Annual reports prepared by parents until the child reaches the age of 18.
+Additional reports may be required by the judge.

 Physically, mentally, and emotionally stable.